-Learn all about the type of t-shirts.
-There is nothing more comfortable than wearing a t-shirt.
-Dress it up or dress it down, the humble t-shirt has come a long way and has a place in every wardrobe.
+Learn all about the types of t-shirts.
+There is nothing more comfortable than wearing a T-shirt.
+Dress it up or dress it down; the humble t-shirt has come a long way and has a place in every wardrobe.
 This tutorial will show you the different t shirt styles and types of shirts.

 The types of t-shirts can be classified according to its neck, sleeves, the fit and decorative options.
 This results in an enormous amount of combinations.